osievert/EZAudio/README.md

 A simple, intuitive audio framework for iOS and OSX.

+## Fork notes

+This library was forked in order to make a few changes for my own personal needs (to understand how microphone audio capture is done on OSX).
+A few of these changes include:
+- update projects to the latest Xcode 12.1 settings
+- add a simple command line [Makefile](Makefile) to build EZAudio in a way that places the EZAudio framework in a directory the example programs expect
+- add hardened runtime support to an example, modify Info.plist, and add a bit of permissions request / checking so that the app can use the microphone

 ## Deprecated

 EZAudio has recently been deprecated in favor of AudioKit.
 However, since some people are still forking and using EZAudio I've decided to restore the README as it was.
 [Check out the note below](#Deprecated).